tanvir-git/odoo-documentation/content/applications/websites/website/pages/seo.rst

 As with CSS resources, Javascript resources are also concatenated, minified, compressed and cached (server-side and browser-side).

-Odoo creates three Javascript bundles:
+CoquiAPPs creates three Javascript bundles:

 - One for all pages of the website (including code for parallax effects, form validation, etc.)